 Urinary Tract infections, UTIs are the commonest infections in our environment and one of the commonest reasons why most people come to the hospital.
-There are many possible causes of UTI, but at all times, it is important to always check for the presence of any underlying condition that can predispose you to have recurrent UTIs.
+There are many possible causes of UTI, but at all times, it is important to always check for the presence of any underlying condition that can predispose you to recurrent UTIs.

 What is Urinary Tract Infection, UTI